-In contrast to the Ordinance, the QTFBs under Internal Revenue Code (IRC) section 132(f) are wholly voluntary programs that may provide either pre-tax or employer-subsidized commuting expenses, as well as allow employers to provide parking benefits, up to certain limits.
+In contrast to the Ordinance, the QTFBs under Internal Revenue Code (IRC) section 132(f) are wholly voluntary programs that may provide either pre-tax or employer-subsidized commuting expenses.
+Employers may also provide parking benefits, up to certain limits.
 Likewise, a QTFB has no minimum employer size for participation, and the employer can selectively make such QTFBs available.